edqx/edqx/README.txt

-i am good at typescript, nim and c#
+i am good at typescript, zig, c, c# and nim

 languages i know in order of profiency, although all at a reasonable level:
 - typescript (everything)